CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 * TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

-See [SSL Best Practices][] for a complete list of the security changes which will be applied.
-The `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script provided with the Cortex Innovation installation package can be executed to apply these security changes to the observability platform Web Application Server.
+See [SSL Best Practices][] for a full list of the security changes which will be applied.
+The `Cortex.Innovation.Install.SSLBestPractises.ps1` script is provided during installation to apply these security changes to the Web Application Server.

-### Web Browser Requirements

-Grafana supports the latest versions of the following browsers:

-* Chrome/Chromium
-* Firefox
-* Safari
-* Microsoft Edge

-{{% alert title="Note" %}}
-Always enable JavaScript in your browser.
-Running Grafana without JavaScript enabled in the browser is not supported.
-{{% / alert %}}

 ## Next Steps?